-Result 1: a new approach to strengthen city resilience Programme performance in 2022 and target for 2024
+A. Result 1: a new approach to strengthen city resilience

-24.73 The subprogramme's work contributed to 11 cities implementing the City Resilience Global Programme, which met the planned target.
+- 73. The subprogramme's work contributed to 11 cities implementing the City Resilience Global Programme, which met the planned target. - 74.
+Progress towards the objective and the target for 2024 are presented in the performance measure below (see figure 12).

-11 Interagency Coordination Platform for Refugees and Migrants from Venezuela, 2022
+&lt;sup>11 Interagency Coordination Platform for Refugees and Migrants from Venezuela, 2022